adamwg/elastic-phoenix/README.md

-Dynamic Phoenix
+Elastic Phoenix
 ===============

 Quick Start
 -----------

-1. Note that Dynamic Phoenix has been tested ONLY under Linux on 64-bit x86.
-In particular, running Dynamic Phoenix in virtual machines requires the Nahanni shared memory system, which is available ONLY for Linux KVM.
+1. Note that Elastic Phoenix has been tested ONLY under Linux on 64-bit x86.
+In particular, running Elastic Phoenix in virtual machines requires the Nahanni shared memory system, which is available ONLY for Linux KVM.
 2. Build configuration is found in the `Defines.mk` file.
-3. `make` should build the Dynamic Phoenix framework and the example applications in the `tests` directory.
+3. `make` should build the Elastic Phoenix framework and the example applications in the `tests` directory.
 4. To run an application, first start the master, then start one or more workers.
 If using Nahanni shared memory, the master and workers can be in